video game genre is a sub-genre of the strategy genre. The name comes from the 4 "X"'s that comprise a summary of the genre's gameplay:

 - Star*Drive is a realtime example.

 - The board/computer game Empire that is the source of the Wopuld family's wealth in Iain Banks' The Steep Approach to Garbadale is a particularly complicated one of these.
-A similar game: Despot features in his earlier novel Complicity.
-The author might just be a fan of the genre.
+A similar game, Despot, features in his earlier novel Complicity.
+The author is a confirmed fan of the genre; he's gone on record saying Civilization is one of his favorite games of all time.

 - The Solar Empires series of video games in Austin Grossman's You are 4X games (among other things.)
 The term itself is dropped in the text.